MrRobotical/shopify-theme-sandbox/README.md

 ### Dynamic vendor link

+Custom block.
 Vendor logo with link appears over the product title if image is present.
 Otherwise the vendor name is dynamically displayed.

 - File: main.product.liquid